manwelja/final-project-workorders-api/README.md

   2. Clone your repository onto your local device.
   3. Install dependencies using the npm install command.
   4. Seed database using npm run db:reset command
-  5. Start the web server using the npm run local command.
+  5. Start the web server using the npm start local command.
 The app will be served at http://localhost:8001/.
   6. Go to http://localhost:8001/api in your browser.